claranet/terraform-datadog-monitors/cloud/aws/elasticache/common/README.md

 ```

-This module is used by default when you define `memcached` or `redis` monitors
+This module is loaded by default when you define `memcached` or `redis` monitors

 Purpose
 -------
 Creates DataDog monitors with the following checks:

 * Eviction
+* Max connections
+* No connection

 Inputs
 ------